nikunjsanghai/Introduction_to_Programming_Cplusplus/Week3/Practice_Problems.md

 Interest earned is more than  600 dollars needs to be reported to the IRS
 ```

-** Question 6** Write a program to calculate a grade for a student, take an input "S/US" or "Graded" or otherwise display an error.
+**Question 6**: Write a program to calculate a grade for a student, take an input "S/US" or "Graded" or otherwise display an error.
 If is "S/US" then enter a score out of 100 , if it more than 40 , display S otherwise US.
 If it is graded enter a score out of 100 and calculate the grade based on the following metric
 | Marks         | Grade         |
 | ------------- | ------------- |
 | 100-90  | A  |